Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 Choosing a single TLD helps to maximize network effects by focusing on one namespace.

 A three letter TLD is a pattern made familiar by it's common usage in internet domain names.
-This familiarity significantly increases the potential of the ENS to be integrated into pre-existing DNS systems, and reserved as a [special-use domain name](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml#special-use-domain).
+This familiarity significantly increases the potential of the PNS to be integrated into pre-existing DNS systems, and reserved as a [special-use domain name](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml#special-use-domain).
 A recent precedent for this is the [reservation of the `.onion` domain](https://tools.ietf.org/html/rfc7686).

 #### Holding ether as collateral